Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 }
 ```

 Webpack [rules] and [plugin] options are the supplementary resources that are commonly published, and they are published from both the [Page Kit CLI] and individual plugins.
-So for a list of all the resources that will be published during the life cycle of invoking the `anvil build` CLI command, see the README documentation of both the CLI and the plugins that will be used.
+So for a list of all the resources that will be published during the life cycle of invoking the `page-kit build` CLI command, see the README documentation of both the CLI and the plugins that will be used.

 [rules]: https://webpack.js.org/configuration/module/#modulerules
 [plugin]: https://webpack.js.org/plugins/